-Arts and humanities practices, assumptions and language - like those of other disciplines - must be open to change and development in the light of environmental challenges of urgent social relevance previously largely neglected within the community of AH researchers.
-Questioning the privileged status of the human and the singularity of human agency within a wider community of planetary life need not diminish an appreciation of human uniqueness and accomplishments.
+22 Two major recent, three-year awards under the 'Connected Communities' programme that engage with questions of environment, nature and landscape from arts and humanities perspectives are 'Towards Hydrocitizenship: Connecting Communities with and through Responses to Interdependent, multiple water issues' (Owain Jones, Bath Spa University) and 'Stories of Change: Exploring Energy and Community in the singularity of human agency within a wider community of planetary life need not diminish an appreciation of human uniqueness and accomplishments.
 Nor does scrutiny of the humanistic assumptions at the core of the arts and humanities - or what David Ehrenfeld refers to as the 'arrogance of humanism' (to cite the title of his 1978 book - involve handing a free gift to those already sceptical of the value of the AH contribution.
-On the contrary, an examination of our commonalities with other species will substantially enrich our sense of who we are as humans.19
+On the contrary, an examination of our commonalities with other species could substantially enrich our sense of who we are as humans.
+Another area ripe for investigation is the ways in which language inherits and often reinforces conventional oppositions between town and country, urban and rural - which demographic shifts toward the suburbs and the sprouting of edgelands have rendered somewhat anachronistic, if not obsolete, and which ecocriticism has sometimes unthinkingly perpetuated.